 Trail map on Mt.
 Maxwell.
 This map was based on one developed by Brian Radford.
-Maps were installed at every trail junction in the park.
+The club's volunteers worked with BC Parks to design and install these maps at every trail junction in the park.
 The posts on which the signs were erected were built in Trails Coordinator Herb Otto's workshop, and club members lugged them up the mountain to be installed.
-Similar signs were also designed and installed by club volunteers in Mt.
-Erskine and Burgoyne Bay Provincial Parks.
+Similar maps were also designed and installed on trails on Mt.
+Erskine and around Burgoyne Bay.

 In 2017 the club joined the Gulf Islands Trails Society.
 In addition to giving us the expertise of the trail builders on the Outer Gulf Islands, this partnership gave us a liability insurance policy that covers any private landowners who sign a non-binding contract with us to allow public use of trails on their land.
-In October of that year the club signed a contract with Kunzang Dechen Osel Ling (KDOL), otherwise known as the Buddhist retreat centre on Mt.
+In October of that year the club signed such a contract with Kunzang Dechen Osel Ling (KDOL), otherwise known as the Buddhist retreat centre on Mt.
 Tuam.
 The club hopes to develop other such trails on private land in the future.